 After Cammidge House was moved to its current location in 1998, Geof became President of the Cammidge House Committee, and Boundary Bay Park Association.
-The committee is working on a celebration of Cammidge House’s centenary in 2014.
+A highlight was the celebration of Cammidge House’s centenary in 2014.

 Geof and Jean joined the Delta Naturalists’ Society, and he was asked to create a poster for the October 2006 meeting.
 Geof has produced a poster to illustrate the theme of the speaker for every DNS monthly meeting since October 2007.
 He also designed the logo used by the Delta Naturalists’ Society.